 Ergonomic information is all over the internet, yet rarely can we step outside of ourselves and identify or correct our work place challenges.
 You’ve seen it, your friend or co-worker has terrible posture.
 What did you do about it?

 What approach is most effective?
 If you chose “c” The human interaction.
 You are correct.

-As an Occupational Therapist for 20 years, my passion is working with people and problem solving practical solutions to make daily life easier.
+As an Occupational Therapist for 24 years, my passion is working with people and problem solving practical solutions to make daily life easier.
 I love “root- cause analysis”- WHY something hurts and HOW to fix it or prevent it.
 This naturally attracted me to ergonomics.
-I started “doing ergonomics” in San Francisco in the late 90’s during the dot com boom when awareness of-and our time using-computers- was growing.
+I started “doing ergonomics” in San Francisco in the late 90’s during the dot com boom when our time using-computers- was growing.

 I am convinced customized ergonomic interventions reduce risk of injury, increase productivity and improve employee (company) morale.